kaz-utashiro/App-Greple-xlate/examples/README.deepl-EN-US.md

 ### .ENGINE

 Specifies the translation engine.
 The default `deepl` and `gpt3` can be specified.
+The default is `deepl`.

 ### .LANG